 It’s understandable if you fear that answering this question truthfully will make you seem unqualified for the position.
 But you can give an accurate response while still presenting yourself as a strong candidate.
 All people face difficulties in their jobs, and all jobs have aspects to them that are not enjoyable.
 These are just facts of working life.

-One way to turn this question to your favor is by describing how you currently deal with a consistent challenge.
+One way to use this question to your advantage is by describing how you deal with challenges.
 Or maybe you had a major weakness in the past that you have since overcome.
 Describe how you did so and what you do differently now.

 8. Do You Have Any Questions for Me?